geneontology/geneontology.github.io/_docs/contributing-go-term.md

 redirect_from: /page/contributing-go
 ---

-# Contributing to the Ontology
+# Contributing to the ontology

 We strive to make GO as complete and accurate as possible, so suggestions for new terms and improvements to existing terms are very welcome.